Sheikh Jamal: Death and legacy

+He was married to his paternal first cousin Parveen Jamal Rosy (1956–1975) on 17 July 1975.
+Jamal's father and Rosy's mother were siblings.

-Jamal and his wife Rosy were killed with other members of his family during the Assassination of Sheikh Mujibur Rahman, his father.
-The professional sports club Sheikh Jamal Dhanmondi Club is named after him.
-Sheikh Jamal Stadium in Faridpur town is named after him.
+Jamal and his wife Rosy were killed along with other members of his family (parents, brothers, uncle, sister-in-law) during the assassination of Sheikh Mujibur Rahman.
+The professional sports club Sheikh Jamal Dhanmondi Club and Sheikh Jamal Stadium in Faridpur town are named after him.